Compensating random transition-detection blackouts in Markov networks

 Underlying the observable dynamics, we assume a discrete state Markov network in its steady state.
 Transition rates $k_{ij}>0$ for a jump from state $i$ to $j$ imply $k_{ji}>0$ and generate the dynamics via the master equation

 for the probability $p_i(t)$ of the system to be in state $i$ at time $t$.
-If the system is in equilibrium, all mean net currents $j_{ij}^s$ vanish.
+If the system is in equilibrium, \re{i.e., in detailed balance,} all mean net currents $j_{ij}^s$ vanish.
 Otherwise, the system is in a nonequilibrium steady state (NESS) with steady-state distribution $p_i^s$.

-\paragraphLetter{Inference of blackouts and restoring transition rates} The waiting-time distributions for consecutively observed transitions contain the topological information of how many hidden transitions are in the shortest path between the two observable ones \cite{vdm22,maie24}.
-For an incompletely observed link $I$ with $\eta_{I_+}$ and $\eta_{I_-}$, these paths contain no hidden transition between $I_+=(ij)$ and $I_-=(ji)$ and one hidden transition in the sequences $I_+\to I_+$ and $I_-\to I_-$, which determines the smallest power of $t$ that contributes to the respective waiting-time distribution, i.e.,
+\paragraphLetter{Inference of blackouts and restoring transition rates} The waiting-time distributions for consecutively observed transitions contain the topological information of how many hidden transitions are in the shortest path between the two observable ones \cite{vdm22,maie24}. \re{In the short-time limit, WTDs are given by the probability density of such shortest path(s), i.e., a factor of $t$ for each hidden transition multiplied with the product of rates along the respective path.} For an incompletely observed link $I$ with $\eta_{I_+}$ and $\eta_{I_-}$, these paths contain no hidden transition between $I_+=(ij)$ and $I_-=(ji)$ and one hidden transition in the sequences $I_+\to I_+$ and $I_-\to I_-$, which\re{, hence, leads to}

 In the short-time limit, the four equations \eqref{eq:stl_pp} to \eqref{eq:stl_mm} can be solved for the detection probability

 and similarly for $\eta_{I_-}$ by exchanging $+$ and $-$, and hence for the probabilities $1-\eta_{I_\pm}$ of a blackout and thereafter for the full rates $k_{I_+}=k_{ij}$ and $k_{I_-}=k_{ji}$.
 If all links of the network are observable and subject to random blackouts, this scheme yields all transition rates, i.e., the full generator, of the Markov network and hence access to the full dynamics.
 Using the steady-state probabilities, e.g., obtained as the eigenvector of the generator or by $p_i^s = \nrateexp{I_+}/\eta_{I_+}k_{I_+}$, enables us to check whether two states that are connected by an observable pair of transitions are in detailed balance, i.e., whether $j_{ij}^s=0$.
 Hence, we can discern equilibrium from a NESS even if all transitions are subject to random blackouts of arbitrary unknown frequencies.